 The choice between the two options depends on your project background and needs.

-We suggest considering the most popular frameworks for your online retail backend:
+We suggest considering the most popular frameworks for your eCommerce store’s retail backend:

 WooCommerce

 WooCommerce is a popular open-source eCommerce backend plugin for WordPress, allowing businesses to transform their WordPress websites into fully functional online stores.
-It offers a wide range of features for managing products, payments, shipping, and more, and it integrates seamlessly with WordPress.
+It offers a wide range of features for managing products, payments, shipping, and more, and it integrates seamlessly with WordPress, which itself is a widely-used content management system.
 As for the backend, here are the platform’s pluses and minuses.

 Advantages